karttur/basin_extract_docs/_posts/2020/2020-10-17-basin-delineate-pydev-git-clone.markdown

 The python package _basin_extract_ is freely available as a [repository on GitHub](https://github.com/karttur/basin_extract/).

 If you just want to download _basin_extract_ from GitHub, just go ahead and you are done with this post.
-The rest of this post deals cloning either a stable version or a development version.
-The letter is intended for those who want to participate in the code development.
+The rest of this post deals with cloning either a stable version or a development version.
+The latter is intended for those who want to participate in the code development.

 ## Prerequisits

 If you want to use _basin_extract_ with the IDE <span class='app'>Eclipse</span> you must have setup <span class='app'>Eclipse</span> as outlined in the [previous](../basin-delineate-eclipse-setup) post.
-It you want to participate in the development you should also have setup the [git version control system](https://karttur.github.io/git-vcs/).
+If you want to participate in the development you should also have setup the [git version control system](https://karttur.github.io/git-vcs/).

 ## Cloning alternatives

 First you need to decide if you want to participate in the development, or even develop your own code.
 If you want to do either of those you should start by [forking the original repo to your own GitHub account](https://karttur.github.io/git-vcs/git/git-forks/).
-If you d not need your won development version you can skip the forking and just clone the _basin_extract_ from Karttur's repo.
+If you do not need your own development version you can skip the forking and just clone the _basin_extract_ from Karttur's repo.

 ### Fork project to your own repo